More

 As the Founder of Bookers Root, a children’s reading and activity club, she is fostering a culture of literary excellence among young minds aged 4 to 9.

-Over the past year, the club has read 40 books, hosted 30 interactive sessions, and curated enriching experiences—from a lively picnic to excursions that engaged both children and parents.
+Over the past year, the club has read over 40 books, in more than 30 interactive sessions, and welcomed more than 400 children at these meetings, curating enriching experiences—from lively picnics to excursions that engaged both children and parents.

 For Essien, the journey into literacy advocacy is a seamless extension of her diverse professional and personal experiences.